 You can have the Part D late enrollment penalty taken out of your monthly Social Security check.
-Contact Customer Service for more information on how to pay your plan penalty.
+Contact Customer Service for more information on how to pay your penalty this way.
 We will be happy to help you set this up.
 (Phone numbers for Customer Service are printed on the back cover of this booklet.)

-What to do if you are having trouble paying your Part D late enrollment penalty
+What to do if you are having trouble paying your Part D late enrollment penalty within 60 days.
+If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

 Your Part D late enrollment penalty is due in our office by the 1st day of each month.
-If we have not received your penalty payment by the 1st day of each month we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty within 60 days.
-If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.
+If we have not received your penalty payment by the 1st day of each month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty

-If you are having trouble paying your Part D late enrollment penalty on time, please contact our Customer Service to see if we can direct you to programs that will help with your penalty.
+If you are having trouble paying your Part D late enrollment penalty on time, please contact Customer Service to see if we can direct you to programs that will help with your penalty.
 (Phone numbers for Customer Service are printed on the back cover of this booklet.)